argyee/plot-twist/README.md

 ### Admin Commands

-- `/bully set <user>` - Enable button bullying for a specific user (requires Administrator permission)
+- `/bully set <user>` - Enable button bullying for a specific user
-- `/bully remove` - Disable bullying (requires Administrator permission)
+- `/bully remove` - Disable bullying
-- `/bully status` - Check who is currently being bullied (requires Administrator permission)
+- `/bully status` - Check who is currently being bullied
-- `/bully cd` - Check active cooldowns for the bullied user (requires Administrator permission)
+- `/bully cd` - Check active cooldowns for the bullied user
-- `/bully cdreset` - Reset all cooldowns for the bullied user (requires Administrator permission)
+- `/bully cdreset` - Reset all cooldowns for the bullied user
-- `/overseerr link <user> <identifier>` - Link a Discord user to their Overseerr account (requires Administrator permission)
+- `/overseerr link <user> <identifier>` - Link a Discord user to their Overseerr account
-- `/overseerr unlink <user>` - Unlink a Discord user from Overseerr (requires Administrator permission)
+- `/overseerr unlink <user>` - Unlink a Discord user from Overseerr
-- `/overseerr status` - Check Overseerr connection status (requires Administrator permission)
+- `/overseerr status` - Check Overseerr connection status
-- `/overseerr list` - List all linked accounts (requires Administrator permission)
+- `/overseerr list` - List all linked accounts

+**Note**: Admin commands have no hardcoded permissions.
+Server admins should configure command permissions via **Server Settings → Integrations → Your Bot** to control who can use these commands.

 ## Button Interactions